Nats shut out record 3rd game in row; Wheeler, Mets win 3-0 | New Country 923

 Blanked by Aaron Nola and the Phillies on Thursday and by Jason Vargas and the Mets on Friday night, the Washington bats again went silent at Citi Field.

-Not since they were the Montreal Expos and were shut out in three straight by the Florida Marlins at Olympic Stadium in 2004 had the franchise been held down like this.
+Not since they were the Montreal Expos and were shut out in three straight by the Florida Marlins in 2004 — all three games were played in Puerto Rico — had the franchise been held down like this.
 The Expos moved to Washington the next season.

+“We can’t score a point,” manager Dave Martinez said.
+“It’s frustrating.
+The offense, a lot of zeros.”

 Jerry Blevins recorded the last two outs, completing the combined seven-hitter.

 The Nationals tried everything to eke out a run.
-Adam Eaton bunted for a single on the first pitch of the game and, all by himself, Trea Turner bunted, delivered a hit-and-run single and stole his major league-high 33rd base.
+Adam Eaton bunted for a single on the first pitch of the game and Trea Turner followed with a sacrifice.

-But nothing could get someone across the plate.
-Rookie teen Juan Soto struck out to strand runners at the corners in the first and bounced out to leave the bases loaded in the third.
+Turner delivered a hit-and-run single in the third, then swiped his major league-high 33rd base on a delayed steal.
+A walk to Harper loaded the bases with one out, but Anthony Rendon lined out and teen rookie Juan Soto grounded out.

+“It’s really hard to explain,” he said, adding, “These three days … I’m scratching my head.”

-Harper, leading the Nationals with 30 home runs and 81 RBIs, batted with two on in the fifth and hit a hard grounder up the middle that the Mets’ shifted infield turned into a fast double play to end the threat.
-Moments later, Harper and Soto were talking in shallow center field when they almost were hit by warmup ball tossed by an attendant.
+Harper, leading the Nationals with 30 home runs and 81 RBIs, batted with two on in the fifth and hit a hard grounder up the middle that the Mets’ shifted infield quickly turned into a double play to end the threat and keep the game scoreless.
+Moments after that, Harper and Soto were talking in shallow center field when they almost were hit by warmup ball tossed by an attendant.

-Soto was later was caught stealing and also thrown out trying to stretch a single into a double.
+Soto, who struck out to strand runners at the corners in the first, was later was caught stealing and thrown out trying to stretch a single into a double.

 Tanner Roark (8-13) limited the Mets to four hits in six innings, striking out seven without a walk.